 We have a clear vision: we seek to embody the ministry, message, and hope of Jesus of Nazareth, serving as a vital and leading voice for progressive Christianity in the Miami Valley.

-Harmony Creek Church is a new church, but has long and historic roots in the Miami Valley dating back to 1833.
-Harmony Creek Church began worshipping together on Christmas Eve of 2012 and is the merger of two congregations: Oak Creek United Church of Christ and Cross Creek Community Church, United Church of Christ.
+Harmony Creek Church is a new church, but it has long and historic roots in the Miami Valley dating back to 1833.
+Here is more on our history:

 Oak Creek UCC was formed in 1963, the result of a merger between Central United Church of Christ, which was located on Ludlow Street in downtown Dayton, and the Fair Lea United Church of Christ, which was located in an old mansion at 456 Whipp Road in Centerville.
 Central United Church of Christ (1922 – 1964), was formerly called Central Evangelical and Reformed Church, and before that, Central Reformed Church.
 Central Reformed Church was formed as the merger of the First Reformed Church (1833 – 1922), the Trinity Reformed Church (1886 – 1922) and the Fourth Reformed Church (1892 – 1928).
 Fair Lea United Church of Christ (1859 – 1963) was formerly known as Fair Lea Evangelical and Reform Church, and before that as Second Reformed Church, which was located at Cass and Clay Streets in the Oregon District in downtown Dayton.